Energy use by sector

 Household and service industries

-In 2022 the consumption in households was 45 TWh.
-Electricity is the dominant source of energy, followed by biofuels and district heating.
-Due to a ban on oil heating introduced in 2020, fossil energy sources such as oil and paraffin are no longer used for heating in households.
-More than 75 percent of the energy consumtion in households is used for heating rooms and tap water.
+Energy use in households is often referred to as energy use in residential buildings.
+In 2024, consumption was 46 TWh.
+Electricity dominates energy use in households, followed by biofuels and district heating.
+Since the ban on oil heating was introduced in 2020, fossil energy sources like oil and parrafin are no longer used for residential heating.
+More than 75 percent of household energy is used for heating of space and tap water.

 In Norway, electricity covers much of the heating of buildings.
 In other European countries, energy sources such as bioenergy, district heating, and fossil fuels are more common.
 The high share of electricity used for heating means that the annual electricity consumption in Norway fluctuates with the weather and outdoor temperature.
 Electricity use is typically high in the winter and lower in the summer.
 The correlation between outdoor temperature and electricity use is stronger in Norway than in other European countries.